Email FacebookTwitterMenu burgerClose thin

 The American Opportunity Tax Credit

-The AOTC allows parents (and students who aren’t considered dependents) to reduce their tax bill by up to $2,500 for up to four years.
-Since it’s a refundable tax credit, it can increase the size of your tax refund even if it reduces your tax liability to a negative number.
+The AOTC allows parents (and students who aren’t considered dependents) to reduce their tax bill by up to $2,500 per year for the first four years of undergraduate education.
+Since it’s a partially refundable tax credit, up to $1,000 can be refunded even if it reduces your tax liability to zero.

 Independent students and parents can qualify for the AOTC if they pay for qualified education expenses used for undergraduate courses.
 However, the amount you’re allowed to claim depends on your modified adjusted gross income (MAGI).